Last updated on December 23rd, 2022 at 03:17 pm

 What is a 3D Christmas Card?

 Using our Christmas card papercraft templates, you can make 3D Christmas cards in the shape of a Christmas tree, angel, and more.
-The more advanced Christmas card and ornament papercrafts you can find include more than one fold and more intricate details.
+If you really love papercrafts, you can find advanced Christmas card and ornament papercrafts online–from simple ideas for kids to ones with more intricate designs.

-If you’re looking for more papercraft ideas, check out tutorials that come with some extra features, such as cutouts.
+Once you get the hang of this simple papercraft card, you might want to try something more difficult.
+If you’re looking for more papercraft ideas, check out tutorials online that come with some extra features, such as cutouts.
 There are so many fun Christmas designs, like trees, snowflakes, and snowmen, nativity scenese, and reindeer.
-Once you get the hang of this simple papercraft card, you might want to try something more difficult.

 Why Use Christmas Card Papercraft Templates?